 Sailing to Komodo National Park An Experience of a Lifetime

-Sailing to Komodo – This experience all begins in Komodo National Park; home to the unique and rare Komodo dragon.
+If you are interested in sailing to Komodo in Indonesia, this experience all begins in Komodo National Park; home to the unique and rare Komodo dragon.

-The Komodo Island is surrounded by waters that contain rich marine biodiversity.
+Komodo Island is surrounded by waters with rich marine biodiversity due to its location in the Coral Triangle.

 The island boasts of beautiful panoramic views of sandy beaches, crystal blue seas, breathtaking corals and rain forests as well.